 All the meanwhile, I somehow managed to find the time to also work on my secretive, decade long, Group B tribute car project and finally roll it out the garage door this last November.
 You can learn more about this unique project, affectionately dubbed the “Gruppe B RS Turbo 16v”, and about my journey to achieve it by CLICKING HERE.

 2017 FUN WEBSITE STATS

-I am happy to announce that the Shrine’s popularity has tripled compared to 2016!
-Here’s once again some fun stats on the least and most popular driver and car based on visitor analytics!
+Thanks to some well executed SEO work and word of mouth, the Shrine’s popularity has tripled compared to 2016!
+Here’s once again some fun website stats on the least and most popular driver and car based on visitor analytics!